proudloyaltier/timedia/README.md

 ## What's new?

+• Removed TiSmile

 • New font changing stuffs

-• Fix some TiSlides glitches
+• Fixed some TiSlides glitches

 • Upload any file with new file upload on Tiles